top of page

 We are often asked when should the ventilation ducts of a housing association or residential apartment be cleaned...

-At IVAeris Oy, we know the answer: ventilation ducts should be cleaned when they are actually dirty.
-There is no one-size-fits-all schedule.
-Some claim that cleaning is necessary for health reasons, but in reality, there is no conclusive evidence to support this.
-The dust and dirt that accumulates in the ducts usually stays there and doesn’t spread into the indoor air – so even if the ducts are dirty, it doesn’t automatically mean that the indoor air is contaminated.
+At IVAeris Oy, we know the answer: ventilation ducts should be cleaned when they are genuinely dirty.
+There isn’t a one-size-fits-all schedule.
+Some claim cleaning is essential for health reasons, but there is no definitive evidence to support this.
+Dirt that accumulates in ducts typically stays there and does not spread into indoor air – so even if the ducts are dirty, it doesn’t automatically mean the indoor air is polluted.

-So why clean them?
-Cleaning the ducts is a smart way to ensure that your system runs optimally, lasts longer, and saves energy.
+Why clean them anyway?
+Duct cleaning is a smart way to ensure that the system operates optimally, lasts longer, and saves energy.
 An unmaintained system consumes more energy and requires more repairs.
-The law is also clear: in certain places, like hospitals, schools, and restaurants, ventilation ducts must be cleaned regularly – often every five years, but in professional kitchens, even annually.
+The law is also clear: in certain places like hospitals, schools, and restaurants, ventilation ducts must be cleaned regularly – often every five years, but in professional kitchens, even annually.

 So, don’t buy into the health hype, but don’t skip maintenance either.
 The schedule depends entirely on the specific needs of your property and legal requirements.
 A smart property owner ensures regular maintenance of ventilation systems to keep them in good condition and running efficiently.